nvim-neo-tree/neo-tree.nvim/README.md

           commands = {} -- Add a custom command or override a global one using the same function name },
         buffers = {
+          follow_current_file = {
-          follow_current_file = true, -- This will find and focus the file in the active buffer every -- time the current file is changed while the tree is open. group_empty_dirs = true, -- when true, empty folders will be grouped together show_unloaded = true,
+            enabled = true, -- This will find and focus the file in the active buffer every time --              -- the current file is changed while the tree is open. leave_dirs_open = false, -- `false` closes auto expanded dirs, such as with `:Neotree reveal` },
+          group_empty_dirs = true, -- when true, empty folders will be grouped together show_unloaded = true,
           window = {